Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Miss.
 Code Ann. § 97-29-61

-Criminalizes viewing the interior of a bedroom, bathroom, changing room, dressing room, spa, or any other space where a person has a reasonable expectation of privacy using drones, cameras, binoculars, or other instrumentalities, with intent to invade privacy for a lewd purpose.
+Prohibits using a drone (explicitly named among prohibited instrumentalities including periscope, telescope, binoculars, camera) to view, photograph, or electronically record the interior of a bedroom, bathroom, changing room, dressing room, spa, or any other place where a person has a reasonable expectation of privacy, with intent to invade that privacy for a lewd or indecent purpose.

 View source